sin5678/inav_cn_wiki/Quick-setup-guide.md

 # 2. Setting up the software
 ## Accelerometer calibration
 A proper accelerometer calibration is madnatory if you plan to use GPS-assisted flight moedes (POSHOLD, RTH, WP).
-Ple
+Please refer to [[Advanced accelerometer calibration|Advanced-accelerometer-calibration]] page for detailed explanation on how to calibrate the accelerometer properly.